 - Fit a large piping bag with the tip of your choice – I used a large French star tip.

 - Fill the bag with buttercream and fold over the top of the bag.

 - Using a circular motion, pipe buttercream in a swirl effect, onto the top of each cupcake.

 - Finally top each cupcake with an edible pearl, or edible decoration of your choice.

 I hope you’ll agree with me, that these cupcakes are elegantly beautiful ?

 Usually I cannot wait to sprinkle edible glitter on, well pretty much anything I bake, but these Vanilla Bean Cupcakes looked so perfect after the addition of the pearl, that I managed to restrain myself.

 During the winter months especially, weeks, indeed months can easily pass without people living in close proximity, exchanging a word.
-So it really is worth taking a few minutes out of our day once a week, or so, to make the effort to talk to those who live close by.
+Furthermore it really is worth taking a few minutes out of each day, once a week, or so, to make the effort to talk to those who live close by.